-Those personal promises are usually the hardest to hold onto, because if they don’t come true, I’m the only one who will be affected.
-Just little, ole me.
+Those personal promises are usually the hardest for me to believe because if they don’t come true, I’m the only one who will be affected.
+Just little ole me.
 They seem the most likely to have been misheard.
-Because mightn’t I have just wanted to hear that instead of actually hearing it?
+Because mightn’t I have just wanted to hear God say that instead of actually hearing it?

-Ask Me for a piano, He said.
+Ask Me for a piano, God said.
 Not a keyboard, but a piano.
 You know that’s what you want.

 That was over four years ago, and it felt like a big deal at the time.
 It was scary asking for something superfluous He might not give me.
 I felt vulnerable baring my heart when I might end up disappointed.

-Now the answer is sitting in my bedroom like no big deal.
+Now the answer to that request is sitting in my bedroom like no big deal.

 Abraham waited 25 years.
 How long has it been for you?
 God sometimes asks me.

-When God gives promises, He means what He says.
+When God makes promises, God means what He says.
 It’s not a mere character-building exercise.
 He is giving us something real to take hold of.
 Real hope.

-Discernment is always required when listening for His voice.
+Discernment is always required when listening for God’s voice.
 It is possible to hear wrong.
-We must be wary of making idols of His promises or of grasping so tightly to His words that our requests become demands.
-Our belief in His goodness should never be contingent on circumstances.
+We must be wary of making idols of God’s promises or of grasping so tightly to God’s words that our requests become demands.
+Our belief in God’s goodness should never be contingent on circumstances.

 Sometimes, however, it’s not a matter of discernment, but of perseverance.

 While the promises may not float in on a cloud or appear in a miraculous poof, they will come.
-They aren’t as far away as they seem.
-You may not see any signs of their coming yet, but one day you will look up and realize that what you once thought impossible is already within reach.
+While they may require our participation, patience, and initiative, they are often not as far away as they seem.
+We don’t see any signs of their coming for the longest time, but then one day we look up and realize that what we once thought was impossible is already within reach.